 4. Fight right.

-Fights are part of every relationship and marriage, there is no couple who does not fight, but the secret in fighting is fighting right.
-Keep your arguments productive, not destructive.
-Avoid name calling, yelling, and accusations, this is very hurtful and can damage your marriage.
-When things really get tough and you feel like you are about to lose control of yourself, take a break to relax yourselves.
+When things really get tough, and you feel like you are about to lose control of yourself, take a break to relax yourselves.
 Furthermore, you should never initiate a discussion when you are angry.
-Words can be very hurtful and you can’t take back what you’ve said in a fit of anger.

-5. Have variety in your marriage.
+5. Ensure that you have variety in your marriage.

 Eat at an unfamiliar restaurant, go on a vacation, try salsa dancing together.
 Whatever it is just make sure you step out of your comfort zone.

 6. Learn the art of communication.